laxmi-yallur-2004/module7_firmware/README.md

 ### Purpose

-To collect multiple ADC samples and calculate a stable voltage measurement.
+To collect multiple ADC samples and calculate average and RMS voltage measurement.

 ---